hapax/hapax.github.io/assets/bhqc.md

 Guided by this intuition, in 1975 Stephen Hawking made the most important calculation of his life.
-Using a combination of techniques from gravity and particle physics, he discovered that black holes are not truly black.
+Using a combination of techniques from gravity and particle physics, he discovered that black holes are not truly black: they *glow*.
-Rather, they faintly glow, emitting light we now call *Hawking radiation*.
-The glow costs energy, gradually depleting the black hole until it disappears altogether.
+This glow is called *Hawking radiation*, and it costs energy, gradually depleting the black hole until it disappears altogether.

 <figure>
     <div style="text-align:center"><img src